vitalyros/swagger-generate-custom-annotations/README.md

 ## How does it work?

-`@MyClassAnnotation` and `@MySetterAnnotation` are defined in the subproject `common` in the package `mypackage`\
+`@MyClassAnnotation` and `@MySetterAnnotation` are defined in the subproject `common` in the package `mypackage`

-Subproject `swagger-codegen-cli-ext` depends on `io.swagger.codegen.v3:swagger-codegen-cli`\
+The subproject `swagger-codegen-cli-ext` depends on `io.swagger.codegen.v3:swagger-codegen-cli`\
-In `swagger-codegen-cli` the `resources/handlebars/JavaSpring` directory contains mustache templates for `spring` language.\
-In `swagger-codegen-cli-ext` `model.mustache` and `pojo.mustache` are redefined.
-They are base on the originals, see `https://github.com/swagger-api/swagger-codegen-generators/tree/master/src/main/resources/handlebars/JavaSpring`\
-They take priority over the originals due to dependency distance.\

 codegen subproject depends on `swagger-codegen-cli-ext` instead of `io.swagger.codegen.v3:swagger-codegen-cli`
 ```
 swaggerCodegen project(':swagger-codegen-cli-ext')
 ```

-swaggerCodegen project(':swagger-generator-ext')
+In `swagger-codegen-cli` the `resources/handlebars/JavaSpring` directory contains mustache templates for `spring` language.\
+In `swagger-codegen-cli-ext` `model.mustache` and `pojo.mustache` are redefined.
+They are base on the [originals](https://github.com/swagger-api/swagger-codegen-generators/tree/master/src/main/resources/handlebars/JavaSpring)\
+They take priority due to dependency distance.

 `model.mustache` and `pojo.mustache` contain the code that import annotations and adds those annotations conditionally

 ```